Case Study: How You Can Copy Nordstrom’s Secrets to Massive Retail Success

 Sure it cannot be just about customer management and employee policy.
 Business Insider lists 3 key factors that help Nordstrom to beat retailers from Macy’s to T.J.
 Maxx.
 Great customer service, i.e. factor #1 is what we know the best and already researched.

 Besides that, Business Insider points of the retail outlet business.
 According to the company’s 2014 Investor Presentation, Nordstrom Rack that has grown from 17% to 24% of company’s operations in five years.
 Consider that Nordstrom has increased sales from $US 8 Billion in 2009 to $US 13 Billion in 2014, so the Nordstrom Rack is a huge cash machine for the company.

-There’s obviously a great deal of supply chain optimisation going on Nordstrom’s back office, provided by enterprise resource management software.
-Inventory management, central price lists, product information management, customer relations software and integrated POS software are all essential tools for getting these results.
+There’s obviously a great deal of supply chain optimization going on Nordstrom’s back office, provided by enterprise resource management software.
+Inventory management, central price lists, product information management, customer relations software, and integrated POS software are all essential tools for getting these results.

 Retail Outlets to Reach Youth